Monitoring Network Rail's efficiency

 By reporting on Network Rail’s efficiency and wider financial performance over time, we give assurance to rail users and funders that Network Rail is delivering what is expected and at the same time, we provide a strong reputational incentive on Network Rail to become more efficient.

-Our annual assessments are intended to help customers, funders and other interested parties gain a better understanding of Network Rail's efficiency and financial performance compared with the CP6 financial assumptions that we set out in our 2018 periodic review (PR18) final determination.
+Our annual assessments are intended to help customers, funders and other interested parties gain a better understanding of Network Rail's efficiency and financial performance compared with the CP7 financial assumptions that we set out in our 2023 periodic review (PR23) final determination.

-It contains reported figures and commentary on Network Rail's income and expenditure and its efficiency compared to our PR18 determination.
+It contains reported figures and commentary on Network Rail's income and expenditure and its efficiency compared to its delivery plan and our PR23 determination.